chookscord/framework/README.md

 ### Notice

-Slash commands are currently broken (0.3.x).
-Will be fixed in 0.4.x.
+Slash commands are only available in your own dev server currently.

+Ability to register global commands will come in the next update, along with support for subcommands.

 ### Todo list